-- Show respect and courtesy to all students, staff, and school visitors. - Foster ongoing, positive relationships with all students and families. - Create a positive classroom and school climate for all students, using effective classroom management strategies that extend to all school environments. - Explicitly teach, acknowledge, and reinforce behavior expectations. - Employ a Multi-Tiered System of Support (MTSS). - Provide social and emotional skill instruction that meets the district's MTSS. - Intervene promptly when inappropriate behavior occurs.
-This includes providing corrective feedback, reteaching behavioral expectations, following the Individual Education Programs (IEPs) and Behavior Support Plans of students, and adhering to procedures for student removals from the learning environment when needed. - Work with students and their parents/guardians to develop, implement, and monitor behavior interventions that support students in changing their behavior, using a progressive system of support. - Apply the Student Support and Behavior Intervention Handbook in a fair, equitable, and consistent manner and accurately record inappropriate student behavior following the established protocol. - Respect the right of students to maintain personal privacy.
+- Show respect and courtesy to all students, staff, families, and school visitors.
+This includes respecting individual differences, cultural diversity, and the property of others. - Foster ongoing, positive relationships with all students and families. - Welcome families to be engaged in the learning process both in the classroom and at home. - Create a positive classroom and school climate for all students, using effective classroom management strategies that extend to all school environments. - Explicitly teach, acknowledge, and reinforce behavior expectations. - Employ a Multi-Tiered System of Support (MTSS). - Provide social and emotional skill instruction that meets the district's MTSS. - Intervene promptly when inappropriate behavior occurs.
+This includes providing corrective feedback, reteaching behavioral expectations, following the Individual Education Programs (IEPs) and Behavior Support Plans of students, and adhering to procedures for student removals from the learning environment when needed. - Work with students and their parents/guardians to develop, implement, and monitor behavior interventions that support students in changing their behavior, using a progressive system of support. - Apply the Student Support and Behavior Intervention Handbook in a fair, equitable, and consistent manner, and accurately record inappropriate student behavior following the established protocol. - Respect the right of students to maintain personal privacy.
 Personal belongings may be searched only if the principal has a reasonable suspicion that the student possesses evidence of a crime, stolen goods, drugs, weapons, or other illegal or prohibited items (JCBE policy). - Follow up promptly on reports of bullying as required by JCBE policy.

-School Administrator Expectations and Responsibilities
+School Administrator Rights and Responsibilities

-All school administrators can expect to:
+All school administrators have the right to: